open-resources/physics_bank/content/public/006.Force/Friction/Block on a Wall/block_on_wall.md

 ## Question Text

 What magnitude force should you apply to cause the block to slide down at constant speed?
-The coefficient of kinetic friction is $\mu_k$ = {{params.mu}}.
+The coefficient of kinetic friction is $\mu_k$ = {{params.mu}}.

 ### Answer Section